Jean Darnell

-Jean Jarratt Darnell (1889 – January 20, 1961) was an American silent film actress who had a brief career between 1912 and 1913.
+Jean Darnell (1889 – January 20, 1961) was an American silent film actress who had a brief career between 1912 and 1913.

+Career

+Largely home schooled, Darnell was performing onstage from age five through thirteen, before attending Roanoke College.

 In 1913, Darnell was a leading woman for the Thanhouser studio.
 She also acted for the Kalem Company.
 By November 1920, she was working in the publicity department of Goldwyn Distributing Corporation.

+Personal life and death

+Darnell died on January 20, 1961, in Dallas, Texas, survived by her adopted daughter.